top of page

 I'll leave you with a couplet of mine from a poem

-that's a favourite of the man who gave me my first ever chance
+who gave me my first ever chance

 in advertising: